FrancesCoronel/personal-website-v3/_posts/2015-03-29-change-your-icons-yosemite.md

             personal apps
         -   the `setfileicon` UNIX executable file

-At this point, if you’ve done everything right, you can "hide" your hidden files again in your Finder by executing the command `defaults write com.apple.finder AppleShowAllFiles NO` in `Terminal`.
+At this point, if you've done everything right, you can "hide" your hidden files again in your Finder by executing the command `defaults write com.apple.finder AppleShowAllFiles NO` in `Terminal`.
 Make sure to execute `killall Finder` as well so that your Finder